jbaayen/rto-rtc-comparison-site/index.md

 First of all, we note that &mdash; after taking care to set up an appropriate scaling in RTC-Tools &mdash; both RTC-Tools and RTO converge to the same solution with an objective value of approximately 2 × 10<sup>3</sup> m<sup>2</sup>.

-Secondly, we note that RTO consistently outperforms RTC-Tools 2 in terms of computation time (note the logarithmic scales):
+Secondly, we note that KISTERS RTO consistently outperforms RTC-Tools 2 in terms of computation time (note the logarithmic scales):

 <div align="center">
 <img src="images/wall_time.svg">